renohacks.com

 You don't need to remove old tiles — there are three easy ways to upgrade your bathroom walls:

-Perfect if the tiles are intact.
-Use acrylic or epoxy paint for wet areas and prime the surface first.
+1. Painting the tiles Perfect if the tiles are intact.
+Use special acrylic or epoxy tile paint designed for wet areas; always prime with a high-adhesion primer. 💡 Matte finishes hide imperfections better than glossy ones.

-✨ Modern panels with hidden locks create a seamless look.
+3. PVC wall panels Fast, durable, moisture-resistant.
+Modern panels with hidden locks create a seamless look.

 Tile Painting Checklist

-1. Clean tiles thoroughly.
+1. Clean tiles thoroughly with a degreaser.

 Updating the Floor: PVC Tiles, Vinyl, or Paint